Depression and diet: the best foods to eat (and the ones to avoid)

 And get this: high fiber plant foods increase your neuroplasticity, making that transmission during synapse more effective.
 That is why a healthy gut full of good bacteria can help your mood and reduce anxiety and depression.

-So now that we know there's a connection between depression and diet...what the heck do we eat to feel better?
-The simplest solution to reduce inflammation naturally is to load up on more plant-based foods, like:
+So now that we know there's a connection between depression and diet, what the heck do we eat to feel better?
+The easiest solution to reduce inflammation naturally is to load up on more vegan foods, like:

-- Fruits, veggies, beans, and nuts which are loaded with antioxidants and fiber, for a healthy gut and healthy brain.
+- Fruits, veggies, beans, and nuts are high in antioxidants and fiber, which leads to a healthy gut and healthy brain.

-- Antioxidants are found in highest concentrations in dark and colorful plant-based foods!
+- Dark and colorful fruits and vegetables have more antioxidants.
 Go for berries, dark leafy greens, citrus fruits, colorful peppers, and spices.

 Eliminating inflammatory foods is another crucial piece of the puzzle.
 Try cutting out: